-- Business, Sport Management, and Fashion/Retail Merchandising Majors: Students who complete these undergraduate majors with a 3.00 cumulative grade point average (GPA) can request a waiver of six (6) credits from the Graduate Admissions Office. - Business Minors: Students who complete the undergraduate business minor with a 3.00 cumulative grade point average (GPA) can request a waiver of six (6) credits from the Graduate Admissions Office. - Other Undergraduate Majors: Any Lasell student who successfully completes (with a grade of B or higher) the course combinations listed below can request a waiver of six (6) credits from the Graduate Admissions Office.
-Prerequisites are listed in parantheses.
+- Business, Sport Management, and Fashion/Retail Merchandising Majors: Students who complete these undergraduate majors and their bachelor's with a 3.00 cumulative grade point average (GPA) can request a waiver of six (6) credits from the Graduate Admission Office.
+(Note: students must earn a B or higher in the course combinations listed below.) - Business Minors: Students who complete the undergraduate business minor and their bachelor's degree with a 3.00 cumulative grade point average (GPA) can request a waiver of six (6) credits from the Graduate Admission Office.
+(Note: students must earn a B or higher in the course combinations listed below.) - Other Undergraduate Majors: Any Lasell student who successfully completes (with a grade of B or higher) the course combinations listed below can request a waiver of six (6) credits from the Graduate Admission Office.
+Students must also carry a minimum 3.00 GPA.

-Undergraduate Courses MSM Waiver Course BUSS 212 Management Information Systems MGMT 703 Management Information Systems BUSS 203 Financial Management MGMT 704 Financial Management BUSS 224 Organizational Behavior MGMT 705 Organizational Behavior BUSS 421 Marketing Management MGMT 706 Marketing Management BUSS 232 Operations Management MGMT 707 Operations Management
+Undergraduate Courses MSM Waiver Course BUSS 212 Management Information Systems MGMT 703 Management Information Systems BUSS 203 Financial Management MGMT 704 Financial Management BUSS 224 Organizational Behavior MGMT 705 Organizational Behavior BUSS 432 Marketing Strategy MGMT 706 Marketing Management BUSS 232 Operations Management MGMT 707 Operations Management